Lord Chief Justice’s press conference (November 2021)

 “There has been much discussion of the need to reduce backlogs, especially in the crown court.
 I will do all I can to ensure cases are heard as soon as possible.
 That will require more judges, court staff, and enough capacity in the legal profession, the Crown Prosecution Service, and the police to bring cases to trial.

-“Reducing backlogs in the family courts also requires all those who play a part to have enough capacity.
+“Reducing backlogs in the Family Court also requires all those who play a part to have enough capacity.
 This will need funding.
 Without enough money there will be no reduction to the delays in any jurisdiction.
 There must also be sufficient investment in the court infrastructure, buildings and technology, to avoid disruption caused by IT failures or a lack of maintenance.

 “We are continuing our efforts to increase the diversity of those who apply for judicial posts and to ensure the courts and tribunals provide an inclusive working environment in which all judges can thrive.
 I would like to draw your attention to the update published recently to the Diversity and Inclusion Strategy, which emphasises the role of leadership judges in promoting inclusion.
 From that you will see just how much is being done to attract to the judiciary the best from all backgrounds.